mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/reporting.md

 ## 3. Complete your final report and project outcomes report

 You are required to submit a final report and a project outcomes report for the public.
-[View information]({{site.baseurl}}/resources/awardees/phase-1/final-report/) on what to include in your Final Report and Project Outcomes report.
+[View information]({{site.baseurl}}/resources/awardees/phase-1/final-report/) on what to include in your reports.

 ## 4. Submit your report via Research.gov